Battle of Thapsus: Preliminary operations

 In the beginning of February, Caesar arrived at Thapsus and besieged the city, surrounding it with a double line of circumvallation.
 His fleet had already arrived and was blockading Thapsus from the sea.
 Outside of the city was the Marsh of Moknine; leaving only two landward approaches to the city.
 Caesar blocked the southern approach with fortifications and defended these with three cohorts of troops.
 This forced his opponents to either attack the fortifications or march round the Marsh of Moknine and advance at his army via the eastern approach.
 The Optimates, led by Metellus Scipio, decided not to attack Caesar's southern fortifications, but march to the eastern approach.
 Scipio ordered Afranius and a few soldiers to take up positions opposite the fortifications and further ordered Juba and Labienus to camp their Numidian cavalry to the south of the marshes.
 The main army marched all the way to the eastern approach and started building a camp opposite Caesar's.
 To cover his workforce Scipio drew up the rest of his army in battle formation.
 Caesar knew that the Optimates' soldiers were tired from marching all day and drew up his well rested army to face them.

-The opposing forces
+Opposing forces

 Caesar had twelve legions at Thapsus: five newly raised legions; Legio XXV, XXVI, XXVIII, XXIX and XXX, and seven veteran legions; Legio V, VII, VIII, IX, X, XIII and XIV.
 Caesar's veteran legions had been campaigning for many years and all of them were understrength.
 He also had a large number of archers, slingers and 3000–5000 cavalry.
 All in all Caesar had around 60,000–70,000 soldiers when he arrived at Thapsus.

 The Optimates had eight Roman and three Numidian legions; around 55,000 legionaries.
 They also had 14,000–16,000 cavalry, c.
 20,000 light infantry and 60 elephants.
 Their army totaled around 90,000 soldiers.